-A member referred to item 3 in Report Number 84, concerning the review of contracts with respect to embedded derivatives, and was assured that the review was ongoing.
+A member referred to item 3 in Report Number 84, and asked if the review of contracts with respect to embedded derivatives was continuing.

 3. Audited Financial Statements for the Year ended April 30th, 2007

 (a) Presentation

 Ms Brown thanked Mr. Piché and his colleagues in the Financial Services Department, the divisions and departments, the Internal Audit Department and the external auditors, all of whom had once again completed the preparation and auditing of the financial statements immediately after the close of the fiscal year.